 When may I schedule my visa interview at the Embassy?

-Once the Embassy receives the petition, we will send a letter to advise the applicant about their eligibility to schedule the appointment for the formal visa interview.
+Once the Embassy receives the petition and completes the mandatory admin processing, we will send a letter to advise the applicant about their eligibility to schedule the appointment for the formal visa interview.
 This letter will also contain information regarding: